rishighai97/Snake-and-ladders-game/README.md

 # Snake-and-ladders-game

-This is a snake and ladders game written using graphic library in c++.
-It is a 2 player game.
+'''
+The classic Snake and Ladders game built on C++ using the Graphics library.
+'''